meta-monad/intel-chipsim/README.md

 It's important to point out that when the chip will signal that it has entered a particular state, it means that it's ready to decode that state by the next call of the `step` function.
 This is due to architectural reasons rather than historical ones as the `step` function works in the following manner:
 1. decode cycle and state
-2. processing
+2. update the chip by changing registers, preforming an ALU operation, writing/reading from the databus, etc
-3. set new state (there is a choice)
+3. set a new state & cycle (there is a choice)

 Other files include the assembler located in `assembler.rs`, which is a primitive 2-pass assembler that provides errors and warnings as well as a few assembler directives.
-As well as `commands.rs`, which decodes and potentially executes commands supplied in the interactive shell.
-Conceptually, the two files are very similar with data structures for a well-formed term for their context (an instruction/a command), errors, and function `parse :: [Tokens] -> Either Term Error` and `runTerm :: Term -> ()`.
+The other file, `commands.rs`, decodes and potentially executes commands supplied in the interactive shell.
+Conceptually, the two files are very similar with data structures for a well-formed term (for their respective contexts, an instruction/a command), enums for errors, and functions following the pattern `parse :: [Tokens] -> Either Term Error` and `runTerm :: Term -> ()`.

 The other two files - `main.rs` and `utils.rs` - are mostly just wrapper functions.
+Though it's worth noting that the latter contains code for the struct wrapping the memory.

+## Implementation details

+Check [i8008.md](i8008.md) for more information regarding the intel 8008's operation can as well as details on the implementation.